pyinvoke/invoke/sites/docs/invoke.rst

     $ inv[oke] [--core-opts] task1 [--task1-opts] ... taskN [--taskN-opts]

-The core options (which must be given before any task names) are as follows:
+All core options & flags are below; almost all of them must be given *before* any task names, with a few (such as :option:`--help`) being specially looked for anywhere in the command line.

 .. option:: --complete